mikron-ia/rpg-hub/README.md

 ## Set up instruction

 1. Make sure you have the proper stack installed; the current requirements are:
-    * PHP 7.2+
+    * PHP 8.2+
+        * Since there are no components from 8.2 used so far, the current code will run on 8.1 as well with minimal tweaking -- but there is no gurarantee this behavior will be maintained
     * MySQL 5.6+ database or MariaDB equivalent
 1. If you have no composer, install it via instructions from [here](https://getcomposer.org/download/)
 1. Clone the project to the desired directory
 1. Run `composer install`
     * for a production deployment, add `--no-dev` option to avoid adding unnecessary libraries
 1. Copy `.env.example` to `.env` and fill it with configuration data
-    * Database access is mandatory; without it, the hub will fail to start
+    * Database access data is mandatory; without it, the hub will fail to start
-    * Language configuration and key generators can be left with their default valuea
+    * Language configuration and key generators can be left with their default values
         * change them only if you have a good reason to
     * API key must be set up to make API accessible from outside
     * URIs are needed - without them mailing will fail, and a few redirects may not work